zack-bitcoin/amoveo/docs/basics/investor_pitch.md

 ## How far along are you?

 Amoveo has been live for over a year, there has been a lot of experimentation, but we have not achieved product market fit yet.
 The blockchain itself is finished.
 We have written a fast version called a "light node" in javascript that only downloads a few megabytes of data, but is as secure as the full version.
-Many people are using the light node to store and spend their veo, but only a handful have used it to make bets.
+Approximately hundreds of people are using the light node to store and spend their veo, but only about a dozen have used it to make bets.

 ## How big is the market?